Graduated Fixed Penalty and Deposit Scheme

 - no taxi roof sign

-Depending on the nature of the offence, drivers found to be non compliant with legislative requirements may have their licence endorsed with penalty points as well as being offered a fixed penalty.
-However, in cases where an offender has committed an offence that will take them over the mandatory limit of penalty points (where they may be disqualified from driving) a fixed penalty cannot be offered.
+Depending on the nature of the offence, drivers found to be non compliant with legislative requirements may have their licence endorsed with penalty points as part of a fixed penalty.
+In cases where an offender has committed an offence that will take them over the mandatory limit of penalty points (where they may be disqualified from driving) a fixed penalty cannot be offered.
 In these cases offenders will be prosecuted in court.

 If an offence is endorsable, drivers should expect between three and six points to be awarded for an offence.

-Offenders have 21 days to pay a penalty by cheque, postal order or debit / credit card.
-Alternatively, if an offender chooses not to accept the penalty within the 21 day time period, they can elect to have the case heard in court.
+UK offenders have 21 days to pay a penalty by cheque, postal order or debit / credit card.

 Payment of a fixed penalty is made to the Fixed Penalty Office, Laganside Courts, Belfast.
-The Fixed Penalty Office is located within Laganside Courts Complex and is open from 9:30 am to 4:30 pm.Fixed Penalty Office
+The Fixed Penalty Office is located within Laganside Courts Complex and is open on a Monday to Friday, from 9:30 am to 4:30 pm.Fixed Penalty Office

 Laganside Courts Complex